FrankSzendzielarz/AlgorandVisualStudio/README.md

 Interactive TEAL debugging is now available.
 This is a major milestone for the project.
 The roadmap now includes incorporating the debugger into the proxy generated code.
-For now, manually created app calls can be debugged interactively..
+For now, manually created app calls can be debugged interactively.

 ## UPDATE (February 2023)